deeNair/word_scramble_game/README.md

 # PseudoCode
-1. consists of an array of objects called questions which holds objects in key value pair ,with each object holding 6 keys and values that consists of word,guess1,guess2,guess3,guess4 and the right answer with corresponding values.
+1.consists of an array of objects called questions which holds objects in key value pair ,with each object holding 6 keys and values that consists of word,guess1,guess2,guess3,guess4 and the right answer with corresponding values.

 2.startGame() function that calls the nextQuestion() function and displays the quiz container.